Perform Risk Analysis to Meet Oversight Compliance Expectations

 - Are there too few/many classifications?

 Long story short, classifications summarize and organize your risk analysis activities.
 Issues should be classified with great care and consideration, as they will also be used for future reference and data mining.
+The effectiveness of your predictive risk management activities will depend on your aviation SMS' data management capabilities.

-Final Thought: Follow Up Activities for Managing Risk
+Final Thought: Follow-Up Activities for Managing Risk

-Once analysis actions have been performed, common follow up activities are:
+Once analysis actions have been performed, common follow-up activities are:

 - Creation of corrective-preventative actions;

-- Generating reports of issue; and
+- Generating reports of safety issue; and

 Some resources that may greatly aid you in your risk analysis efforts are the following free content: